The compactness of ultra faint dwarf galaxies : a new challenge ?: Discussion and Conclusions

 Our main findings are summarised below:

 \begin{itemize}

-\item At $z=6$ for all models, the stellar building-blocks that assemble altogether into an UFD at $z=0$ are spatially disconnected, i.e., hosted in separated mini-halos with relative distances that can extend up to $130\,\rm{ckpc}$ (e.g. \texttt{h291}).
+\item At $z=6$ for all models, the stellar building blocks that assemble into a UFD at $z=0$ are spatially disconnected; that is, they are hosted in separate mini-halos with relative distances that can extend to $130\,\rm{ckpc}$ (e.g. \texttt{h291}).

-\item The fusion of these disconnected mini-halos have a strong impact on the final size of UFDs.
-From redshift 6 down to 0, we observe a general increase of the size of the stellar systems.
-This increase is the direct impact of cluster-cluster mergers including their respective host halo, or mergers between clusters and star-free halos.
+\item The fusion of these disconnected mini-halos has a strong impact on the final size of the resulting UFDs.
+From redshift 6 down to 0, we observe a general increase in the size of the stellar systems.
+This increase is the direct impact of cluster--cluster mergers including their respective host halo, or mergers between clusters and star-free halos.

-\item As a consequence of these mergers, none of our experiments leads to the formation of an UFD with a half-mass (half-light) smaller than $20\,\rm{pc}$, regardless of $f_{\star}$, the parameter that sets the number of stars per mini-halo.
+\item As a consequence of these mergers, none of our experiments lead to the formation of a UFD with a half mass (half light) smaller than $20\,\rm{pc}$, that is, regardless of $f_{\star}$, the parameter that sets the number of stars per mini-halo.

-\item UFDs, with a size smaller than $30\,\rm{pc}$ are obtained only if all stars are formed in one single mini-halo at $z=6$, like in \texttt{h323}.
+\item Ultra-faint dwarf galaxies, with a size smaller than $30\,\rm{pc}$ are obtained only if all stars are formed in one single mini-halo at $z=6$, as in \texttt{h323}.
 The associated halo mass must be smaller than $4\cdot 10^8\,\rm{M_\odot}$ and the size of the initial cluster smaller than $15\,\rm{pc}$.
-More massive halos can form similarly compact UFDs but only if the formation of neighbouring halos is prevented by, for example, Lyman-Werner radiation.
+More massive halos can form similarly compact UFDs, but only if the formation of neighbouring halos is prevented by, for example, Lyman-Werner radiation.
 In both cases, at $z=6$, the stellar content must be strongly gravitationally bound.

-\item Forming UFDs with a size between $30$ to $50\,\rm{pc}$ is possible despite more complex build-up histories however if the initial cluster size is smaller than $20\,\rm{pc}$ (\texttt{h249}, \texttt{h273}, \texttt{h315}) and all stellar particles are the most gravitationally bound ones.
+\item Forming UFDs with a size of between $30$ and $50\,\rm{pc}$ is possible despite more complex buildup histories, that is if the initial cluster size is smaller than $20\,\rm{pc}$ (\texttt{h249}, \texttt{h273}, \texttt{h315}) and all stellar particles are the most gravitationally bound ones.

-\item If a cluster forms bigger, e.g. with a size of $35\,\rm{pc}$, even in the case of a simple build-up involving two clusters (\texttt{h291}) the size of the UFD ends up pretty large ($\cong 80\,\rm{pc}$).
+\item If a larger cluster forms, for example with a size of $35\,\rm{pc}$, the size of the UFD ends up relatively large ($\cong 80\,\rm{pc}$), even in the case of a simple buildup involving two clusters (\texttt{h291}).

-\item An UFD that forms via a complex build-up involving several initially distinct clusters will be naturally extended, with $r_{1/2}\gtrapprox 100\,\rm{pc}$ (\texttt{h170}, \texttt{h277}), despite the stellar building blocks being initially very compact and strongly gravitationally bound.
+\item A UFD that forms via a complex buildup involving several initially distinct clusters will be naturally extended, with $r_{1/2}\gtrapprox 100\,\rm{pc}$ (\texttt{h170}, \texttt{h277}), despite the stellar building blocks being initially very compact and strongly gravitationally bound.